 There are thousands of products to be analysed to determine whether zero rating, a 23% rate or potentially a different rate should apply.
 This will depend on the advice of the tax strategy group.
-From speaking with the Minister for Finance, Deputy Donohoe, I know that a fair hearing will be given to this.
-I know there are peculiar anomalies with food.
-As the Senator mentioned, products sold by unhealthy fast food outlets are at the lower VAT rate of 13.5%, while potentially healthy products that may be prescribed and may be really beneficial to people's health could be at the 23% rate.
+From speaking to the Minister for Finance, Deputy Donohoe, I know that a fair hearing will be given on this issue.
+I know that there are peculiar anomalies with food.
+As the Senator mentioned, products sold by unhealthy fast food outlets are at the lower VAT rate of 13.5%, while potentially healthy products that may be prescribed and really beneficial for people's health could be at the 23% rate.
 That will be a matter for the tax strategy group.
-As I said in the Lower House yesterday, I will certainly give this a fair hearing, as will the Minister.
+As I said in the Lower House yesterday, I will certainly give this issue a fair hearing, as will the Minister.

 Schools Building Projects Status

-The next matter is from Senator Lombard and concerns a very important matter in his constituency.
+The next matter has been tabled by Senator Lombard and concerns a very important matter in his constituency.

-I think it is your constituency as well, a Chathaoirligh.
+I think it is your constituency also, a Chathaoirligh.

-My constituency is the Thirty-two Counties now.
+My constituency is now the Thirty-two Counties.
 I will not allow it to be diminished.

 Kinsale is a unique location.
-In the past ten years, its population has grown by 23%, which is significant when we consider our population growth nationally.
+In the past ten years its population has grown by 23%, which is significant when we consider population growth nationally.
 The need for a permanent structure and site for the Gaelscoil has been talked about for over a decade.
 We have moved an awful long way along this path.
-We have identified a five acre site, which the local authority, as the purchasing power, and the Department have agreed is suitable.
+We have identified a 5 acre site which the local authority, as the purchasing power, and the Department have agreed is suitable.
 Contracts were submitted to the Chief State Solicitor's office last October.
-We are trying to get these contracts out to start the process, which is part of the Government's schools building programme.
-For that to happen, this roadblock needs to be lifted.
-We need to ensure the Chief State Solicitor's office signs off on the site so we can move on.
+We are trying to get the contracts out to start the process which is part of the Government's schools building programme.
+For that to happen, the roadblock needs to be lifted.
+We need to ensure the Chief State Solicitor's office signs off on the site in order that we can move on.

 We have a unique population of students going to the school.
-We have 106 boys and 112 girls in the school at the moment.
+We have 106 boys and 112 girls in the school.
 In this day and age, it is probably not appropriate that they should go through their childhood education in a prefab setting.
 We need to find a solution.
-The solution is to purchase the beautiful five acre site that has been identified.
-We need the Chief State Solicitor's office to remove these blockages so we can deliver the school for the people in the surrounding community of Kinsale.
+The solution is to purchase the beautiful 5 acre site that has been identified.
+We need the Chief State Solicitor's office to remove the blockages in order that we can deliver the school for the people in the surrounding community of Kinsale.

 I thank the Senator for raising this matter.
-A new school building for Gaelscoil Chionn tSáile is included on the Department's six year capital programme.
-The project is to provide is a permanent school building for the Gaelscoil which is currently in temporary accommodation.
-In that context, the Department of Education and Skills has been working closely with Cork County Council under the memorandum of understanding for the acquisition of school sites with a view to securing a suitable site for this school.
-Under the memorandum of understanding for the acquisition of school sites, local authorities assist the Department with the process of identifying and acquiring sites for the development of school accommodation.
+A new school building for Gaelscoil Chionn tSáile is included in the Department's six-year capital programme.
+The project is to provide a permanent school building for the Gaelscoil which is currently in temporary accommodation.
+In that context, the Department of Education and Skills has been working closely with Cork County Council under the memorandum of understanding for the acquisition of school sites, with a view to securing a suitable site for the school.
+Under the memorandum of understanding for the acquisition of school sites, local authorities assist the Department in the process of identifying and acquiring sites for the development of school accommodation.
 The first step in this process is the identification of suitable sites by the local authority.
 The identified sites are then technically assessed on a joint basis by officials from the local authority and the Department’s professional and technical staff.

-The Senator will appreciate the importance of a thorough appraisal of site options at this point in order to ensure the achievement of value for money and to minimise the potential of any issues arising during the planning and development stages.
+The Senator will appreciate the importance of a thorough appraisal of site options at this point in order to ensure the achievement of value for money and minimise the potential for any issue to arise during the planning and development stages.
 A number of site options for Gaelscoil Chionn tSáile were identified and thoroughly technically appraised for suitability by personnel from the Department of Education and Skills and Cork County Council.
 Arising from this exercise, the Department has been engaged in negotiations with the owners of one of the suitable sites identified at technical appraisal stage.
 The site in question is that on which the Gaelscoil is currently located in temporary accommodation.
-Negotiations have concluded and agreement in principle has been reached with the landowners in respect of the proposed acquisition of this site by the Department.
+Negotiations have concluded and agreement in principle has been reached with the landowners on the proposed acquisition of the site by the Department.
 Therefore, the site acquisition process has advanced to the conveyancing stage as draft contracts are being prepared and legal due diligence is being undertaken in respect of the proposed transaction.
 The acquisition of the site will enable the Department to progress the architectural planning process for the project.
-I assure the Senator that the school authorities are being kept apprised of progress with respect to the advancement of the site acquisition and building project for the school.
+I assure the Senator that the school authorities are being kept apprised of progress in the advancement of the site acquisition and building project for the school.

-I will speak directly with the Minister on the matter and try to get officials from his Department to provide an update on where matters are with the Chief State Solicitor's office.
-The objective of the exercise is to move on to the next stage.
+I will speak directly to the Minister about the matter and try to get officials from his Department to provide an update on where matters are with the Chief State Solicitor's office.
+The objective of the exercise is to move to the next stage.